ewlin/javascript-crash-course/README.md

 ## JavaScript crash course

+### Comments
+In JavaScript, a line that starts with `//` is a comment.
+This doesn't get evaluated as code.

 ### Primitives (basic values)
 #### There are a few basic types of values you can have in JS:
 ##### *Strings*: Any combination of text (text must be inside either "" or '')